- Bill Digest

 (c) Nothing in this section shall be construed to exempt a place of public accommodation from the provisions of any other law that may be enforceable.

-(d) All sports wagers made at a place of public accommodation shall be placed via an interactive account as described in G.S.
-18C‑912.
-Mobile devices, computer terminals, similar devices, and cashiers used to operate the place of public accommodation shall have the ability to accept cash and cash equivalents and to distribute cash equivalents; only a cashier may distribute cash or something of monetary value to the registered player at a place of public accommodation.
+(d) Mobile devices, computer terminals, similar devices, and cashiers used to operate the place of public accommodation shall have the ability to accept cash and cash equivalents and to distribute cash or cash equivalents.
+Only a cashier may distribute cash or cash equivalents at a place of public accommodation.
 All cashiers that accept or distribute cash or cash equivalents shall be employees of an interactive sports wagering operator.

-(f) Notwithstanding subsections (a) through (c) of this section, no more than one place of public accommodation may be temporarily established during a professional golf tournament at a sports facility as defined in G.S.
-18C‑901(17)b.
-The temporary place of public accommodation need not comply with local ordinances under Chapter 160D of the General Statutes but shall not operate more than five days prior to the professional golf tournament or five days after the professional golf tournament.
+(f) Notwithstanding subsections (a) through (c) of this section, if a permanent place of public accommodation is not located at the sports facility as defined in G.S.
+18C‑901(17)b. that hosts the professional golf tournament, no more than one temporary place of public accommodation may be established at the sports facility as defined in G.S.
+18C‑901(17)b. during the professional golf tournament.
+The temporary place of public accommodation need not comply with local ordinances under Chapter 160D of the General Statutes.
+For purposes of this subsection, temporary shall mean opening no more than five calendar days prior to the professional golf tournament and closing no later than five calendar days after the professional golf tournament.

 § 18C‑927.
 Reserved for future codification purposes.